 From there, if we have any verification-related feedback, we will email you suggesting changes.

-Once those changes, if any, are addressed, we will email your editor (or you, to send on to your editor, if the editor is not known yet) a 'private share link' to a PEER REVIEW COPY: [your capsule's title].
-Anyone whom the editor shares this link with will subsequently be able to view and download a copy of your code, data, and results (and the computational environment via export capsule) -- with or without an account.
+Once those changes, if any, are addressed, we will email your editor a private link to a copy of your capsule.
+Any reviewer whom the editor shares this link with will subsequently be able to view your code, data, and results and the computational environment -- with or without an account.

 Please write to us at email@example.com, we will be happy to discuss further.